Header

 Prog Reviewer

-3 stars If you believe (as I do) that RELAYER is one of Yes' strongest albums, or if you have a weak spot for Patrick Moraz' bizarre concoction THE STORY OF I, I would definitely advise you to check this album out.
+3 stars If you believe (as I do) that RELAYER is one of Yes' strongest albums, or if you have a weak spot for Patrick Moraz's bizarre concoction THE STORY OF I, I definitely advise you to check this album out.

-For about thirty years I was under the impression Refugee were nothing but a pale imitation of the Nice, until an enthusiastic review of this album on the TANGENT website encouraged me to get a copy, which soon changed my mind.
+For thirty years or more I was under the impression that Refugee were nothing but a pale imitation of the Nice, until a review of this album on the TANGENT website encouraged me to get a copy, which soon changed my mind.

-It puzzles me REFUGEE have received ecstatic reviews here, since the album does sound a little incoherent, and there are no obvious emotion-drenched highlights.
+To be honest, it puzzles me that REFUGEE have received ecstatic reviews on Progarchives, since their album does sound a little incoherent, and there are no obvious emotion-drenched highlights.
 But all the same, this is a fascinating collection of tunes.
-Using a wide range of electronic (and acoustic) keyboards, Moraz proves he's every bit the equal of Emerson, Wakeman, Banks or other caped (and non-caped) keyboard crusaders, while Jackson and Davison prove an exciting rhythm section.
+Using a wide range of electronic (and acoustic) keyboards, Moraz proves he's every bit the equal of Emerson, Wakeman, Banks or other caped (and non-caped) keyboard crusaders, while Jackson and Davison turn out to be an exciting rhythm section.
 (N.B.
-Although Jackson's vocals may sound off- putting at first, after a couple of spins I actually started liking them.)
+Although Jackson's vocals sound off- putting at first, after a couple of spins I actually started enjoying them.)

-Not an essential buy, perhaps, but warmly recommended to all Morazians.
+Not an essential buy, perhaps, but warmly recommended to all Morazophiles.

 fuxi | 3/5 |